-

 For more than a year I’ve been using two small shell-scripts called

-.
-Taken together, the process is automated and looks like this:hack && rake && ship
+hack, run all code-tests for the project, the runship.
+Taken together, the process is automated and looks like this:hack && rake && shipwhere

 Update: See also the chop script.